-Eno’s Fruit Salts was one of the best known proprietary medicines in the world.
+Eno’s Fruit Salts became one of the best known branded medicines in the world.

 Eno Proprietaries was acquired by Beecham for £1 million in 1938.

 The New Cross factory was completely destroyed by Germany bombing during the Blitz in 1940.
 Production was transferred to the Macleans toothpaste factory in Brentford.
 Fruit Salt production was relocated to a site at Watford from 1946.
 The Watford site was closed in 1953, and production was returned to Macleans.

 Eno’s Fruit Salts remained a major Beecham product as late as the 1970s.